Looking for Danger: Production

-The screenplay for Looking for Danger was written by veteran comedy writer Elwood Ullman, from an original story he wrote with his usual collaborator, writer-director Edward Bernds.
+Looking for Danger was filmed in June 1957.
+The screenplay was written by veteran comedy writer Elwood Ullman, from an original story he wrote with his usual collaborator, writer-director Edward Bernds.
 Bernds and Ullman had sketched out the story a couple of years earlier while Bernds was directing the series; the leading roles were intended for Leo Gorcey and Huntz Hall, and the gags were similar to those in the Bernds-Ullman Three Stooges comedies.
 In a 1986 interview with Ted Okuda, Bernds noted, "If something is funny in one situation you can generally modify it to fit someone else.
 In our pictures, Huntz was the comic and Leo more the straight man, and it was very much a Stooge-like relationship."

-Looking for Danger was filmed in June 1957.
+Reception

+With 46 feature films to their credit, released on an average of every three months since 1946, the Bowery Boys were such a perennially popular attraction that trade publications no longer bothered to review their movies.
+Each new picture could be counted on to do as much business as the others in the series.
+Only The Exhibitor was still offering capsule reviews, and graded Looking for Danger as an "average Bowery Boys entry."

 Producer Ben Schwalb moved on to other projects, and actor Jimmy Murphy was released.
-The studio was then preparing its backlog of Bowery Boys features for television syndication, and decided to discontinue the theatrical series.
+The studio decided to discontinue the theatrical series in favor of releasing the entire backlog to television.
 Huntz Hall still had two more feature films on his contract; former film editor and now staff producer Richard Heermance was assigned to oversee these last two quickies (Up in Smoke and In the Money).
-William Beaudine -- who had been the Bowery Boys' most frequent director -- came back to film them in a matter of days.
+William Beaudine—who had been the Bowery Boys' most frequent director—came back to film them in a matter of days.
 The studio then demolished the long-standing "Bowery street" on the studio backlot.